Philosophy (PHIL)

 45.0 Classroom Hours = 45.0 Lecture Hours

 This course will offer a cross-cultural introduction to the world's major religious/philosophical traditions of faith systems through a comparison of historical origins, rituals, beliefs, practices worldviews, original religious texts, and other important sources.
-Interdisciplinary approach to study of religion and various approaches to study of religious systems are a part of the work religions traditions assessment.
+Interdisciplinary approach to the study of religion and various approaches to the study of religious systems are a part of the work religions traditions assessment.

 PHIL 2980 Directed Study